MayBaMay/quit_soon/README.md

 This app helps user to track its smoking habits and helps to reduce it in order to quit permanently.<br/>
 The user, once connected to its account, enters:
 * A user profile with smoking habits when starting using the app,
-* Type (roll-your-own and manufactured cigarettes), brand, price of cigarette pack (and amount of tabacco in rolled cigarette) in order to calculate the most precisely possible how much the user spend each time he smokes,
+* Type (roll-your-own and manufactured cigarettes), brand, price of cigarette pack (and amount of tabacco in rolled cigarette) in order to calculate the most precisely possible how much the user spend each time he/she smokes,
 * each cigarette smoked
-* At the mean time, the user can track all the alternatives used in order to avoid smoking.
+* The user can also track all the alternatives used in order to avoid smoking.
 It can be nicotine substitutes, sport, leisure activities or health care.
 It allows user to value all those ways to fight against temptation.
 * each alternative used (with nicotine for nicotine substitutes and duration for activities)

 The app displays stats showing user informations with the data entered and allows him/her to obtain trophees in each step of the reduction process.